Council of Federated Organizations: Dissatisfaction

 Bitterness set in after the convention.
 The middle class was even more resentful of their poorer representatives in the COFO leadership.
 Many workers later saw the convention as the beginning of the split between the political sides of the movement and the more militant activists.
 SNCC worker Cleveland Sellers noted that after the convention, the "movement was not for civil rights, but for liberation".
 Moses especially came to resent the Democratic Party.
 He felt it was willing to allow poorer blacks to receive benefits from civil rights legislation, but not participate in decision-making.

 Despite what many saw as a failure at the Atlantic City convention, the MFDP continued to gain support in Mississippi.
 Many middle class and "established" black leaders blamed SNCC (which they equated with COFO) for the lack of compromise.
 Northern liberals who were a key source of funds shifted their support to the now independent MFDP.
-Closter Current, director of branches for the NAACP, complained to Wilkins that COFO was stealing the NAACP's territory, and that SNCC was turning the young people against them.
+Gloster B. Current, director of branches for the NAACP, complained to Wilkins that COFO was stealing the NAACP's territory, and that SNCC was turning the young people against them.
 In November, the state branch withdrew its support from COFO.
 Henry remained COFO president and was confronted at the state convention the following month.
 He complained that the NAACP had been excluded from the planning of many activities and was called "only after people were in jail".
 He also stated that the casual dress and attitude of the COFO staff were offensive to traditional leaders.
 Hamer responded that local decision-making had been a priority and that the casual dress is what attracted the young people.